top of page

 X-Men Season 2

-Fixes the break neck pacing of the first season.
-Individually fleshes out the cast while Xavier & Magneto are lost powerless at the mercy of Mr. Sinister in the Savage Land.
-Rogue's origin as a Captain Marvel villain is a stand out.
+They fix the break neck pacing of the first season.
+It individually fleshes out the cast while Xavier and Magneto are lost powerless at the mercy of Mr. Sinister in the Savage Land.
+Rogue's origin as a Captain Marvel is great to see.
+Avengers cameos were a treat back then.

 Premiere: Oct 23, 1993